 Composite Shingles

-There are other composite shingles that combine materials like wood fibers, recycled plastics, and binders.
+Other composite shingles combine materials like wood fibers, recycled plastics, and binders.
 These eco-friendly shingle options offer exceptional durability and weather resistance, while also reducing the environmental impact.
 Composite shingles can be shaped and colored to mimic other materials, offering homeowners the freedom to customize their siding to their liking.

 Shingle Shapes: Staggered Shingles